Khoj International Residency

 Khirki Extension, New Delhi (Delhi)

-The Khirki neighbourhood, a dense urban village settlement in the heart of the city, was formerly an agricultural farmland, with a history dating back to the 13th century.
-Today, Khirki is a melting pot of cultures, with small-time entrepreneurs, labour-based workers, sweatshop workers, artists, migrants and refugees from Afghanistan, Nigeria, Somalia, and Ivory Coast.
+The Khirki neighbourhood, a dense urban village settlement in the heart of the city was an erstwhile agricultural farmland with its history dating back to the 13th century.
+Today, Khirki is a melting pot of cultures where small-time entrepreneurs, labour-based workers, sweatshop workers, artists, migrants and refugees from Afghanistan, Nigeria, Somalia and the Ivory Coast.
 Artists who are residents at Khoj Studios inevitably begin to respond to this immediate geopolitical context of the Khoj neighbourhood.
+The Khoj Studios includes exhibition spaces, artists’ studios, residents’ accommodation, a reference library, a media lab, a public cafe, an open-air terrace and an additional multi-purpose space that can be used for film screenings and presentations.

 Residency conditions

-• The resident will be provided with studio facilities – which include both independent and collective spaces – as well as basic equipment (hammers, saws, cutters, drilling machines, screwdrivers, etc.) to be shared with the other artists.
+• The resident will be provided with studio facilities - which include both independent and collective spaces - as well as basic equipment (hammers, saws, cutters, drill machines, screwdrivers, etc.) to be shared with the other artists.

-• The resident will be provided with on-site accommodation, which includes a shared bedroom (air-conditioned) with an attached bathroom, as well as a common lounge, equipped kitchenette, and courtyard.
+• The resident will be provided with on-site accommodation, which includes a shared bedroom (air-conditioned) with an attached bathroom, as well as a common lounge, equipped kitchenette and courtyard.
+For a better understanding of the residency spaces, find the link to the 360 video tour: https://khojstudios.org/khoj-tour/

 • The resident will receive a fixed stipend of INR.
-70,000 per month to cover his/her food and living expenses.
+60,000 per month to cover his/her food and living expenses.

 • The resident’s travel costs to and from his/her home address will be covered by the French Institute in India.